ticgal/gapp/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Sponsor**
+**Sponsor a feature**
-If you are willing to sponsor this feature, please contact us at https://tic.gal/
+If you are willing to sponsor a feature, or would like a custom one contact us at https://tic.gal/, otherwise please fill in the requested information

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]